 “My parents want me to be a [insert career], but I want to be a [insert career]”.
 Unfortunately, your dream career may not be the one your parents have in mind for you.

 When you’re in senior high school, it’s most likely time to start thinking about your future and what career you may potentially want to pursue.
 But when your career aspirations clash with those of your parents, how do you talk to them about it?

-I’ve compiled a short list of topics that you could bring to the table, because I’ve found that these are the main areas of misunderstanding between students and parents when it comes to career planning.
-Consider it a ‘parent and student career clash trouble-shooting guide’ if you will!
+We’ve compiled a short list of topics that you could bring to the table, which cover the main areas of misunderstanding when it comes to career planning.
+Let’s dive in!

 Outline what you want to do.

 But not like “I kind of like music-ish I guess…” or something equally uninspiring.
 I mean useful, solid examples of what you enjoy doing, and how that relates to your career aspirations.

 What exactly do you like about them?
 Write it down, and make it real.
 For example, maybe you want to become a primary school teacher because you enjoy spreading knowledge, and can relate to children.